Renunciation

 A liberated person, on the other hand, does not see themselves as a separate individual apart from the world.
 They have let go of all mind created views and perspectives.

-They have realized the self-illuminating, knowing nature of awareness itself and dwell or abide in this awareness, which is free from the fabrications and objectifications created by the Five Aggregates.
+They have realized the self-illuminating, knowing nature of awareness itself and dwell or abide in this awareness, which is free of clinging to the fabrications and objectifications created by the Five Aggregates.

 The Tathagata gives an exposition on the root of all suffering: the attachment to being and the self-views that arise from taking on a body as a being separate from the world.
 A liberated person, on the other hand, has destroyed the craving for being, let go of greed, aversion, delusion, and any sense of self, and has fully awakened to unsurpassed, perfect enlightenment: